HeribertoUroza/daily_ui/README.md

 ### ::004 Design a calculator.
 Standard, scientific, or specialty calculator for something such as a mortgage?
 Is it for a phone, a tablet, a web app?

 ### ::005 Design an app icon.
 What best represents the brand or product?
 Or is it incredibly unique?
 Does it look great at a distance and does it stand out when put on your home screen alongside other apps?

+### ::006 Design a user profile and be mindful of the most important data, names, imagery, placement, etc. Is it for a serious profile?
+A social profile?
+(It's up to you!)
 <br />
 <hr />